 - How: I had students research a topic related to the 1930’s, such as The Stock Market Crash, Dust Bowl, Prohibition, etc. I chose two stories from Listenwise and we listened to one together as a whole class and I stopped the audio to add my commentary.
 Then I assigned the other story and students discussed with a partner to find the similarities between them.
 Then I called on certain students to share what they had discussed and we talked about it as a whole class.

-- Recommended Stories: Voices from the Great Depression and The Dust Bowl During the Great Depression
+- Recommended Story: Introduction to the Great Depression and The Dust Bowl During the Great Depression

 ELL Instructor, MA

 - Why: I use Listenwise with my English Learners because the stories are short and fit into my curriculum.